 We are the United States – Canada (USC) Province of the Society of the Sacred Heart, part of an international congregation of Catholic women.
-Founded in 1800 by Saint Madeleine Sophie Barat, the Society of the Sacred Heart has more than 1,800 members in 41 countries.
-In the United States and Canada, we have more than 230 members in a wide variety of ministries.
+Founded in 1800 by Saint Madeleine Sophie Barat, the Society of the Sacred Heart has more than 1,400 members (Religious of the Sacred Heart) in 43 countries.
+In the United States and Canada, we have 183 members in a wide variety of ministries.

-The USC Province is one of 28 Society of the Sacred Heart provinces.
+Currently, the USC Province is one of 28 provinces, or established regions, that make up the international Society of the Sacred Heart

-Vowed members of the Society are known as Religious of the Sacred Heart, or RSCJ (Religieuses du Sacré-Cœur de Jésus, the name in French.)
+Members of the Society, Sisters who have taken vows, are known as Religious of the Sacred Heart, or RSCJ (Religieuses du Sacré-Cœur de Jésus, the name in French.)

 Our mission